mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 }
 ```

-Blocking stub runs the actions in the blocking style (synchronous), i.e. it
+Blocking stub runs the actions in blocking style (synchronously), i.e. it
 waits until the
-completion (success or failure) of the execution.
+completion (success or failure) of the execution before returning the result.
 On the other side, future stub
-runs the actions in asynchronous style.
+runs the actions in an asynchronous style.
 Below, you can see some of the methods
 provided by the blocking stub, such as the method for starting a new workflow
 execution: